Bronwen Astor, Viscountess Astor: Personal life

 On 14 October 1960, she married William Astor, 3rd Viscount Astor (1907—1966) as his third wife.
 Viscount Astor, known to his family and friends as Bill Astor, was the eldest son of Waldorf Astor, 2nd Viscount Astor, and his wife, Nancy, Viscountess Astor.
 Upon her marriage, Bronwen became the mistress of Cliveden House, the mansion which her mother-in-law had made famous with her political salons.
-Within three years of her marriage Bronwen's world was turned upside down by the infamous Profumo affair, which brought down Prime Minister Harold Macmillan's government.
 Together, they were the parents of: